sitepark/fractality/examples/nunjucks/README.md

-# Fractal Nunjucks example
+# Fractality Nunjucks example

-This is an example instance of Fractal using the Nunjucks adapter.
+This is an example instance of Fractality using the Nunjucks adapter.

 ## Setup